Teenlife

 What Good is an Arts Education?
 You’ll be Surprised

-You’d probably expect someone working in a biologist’s observation outpost, such as Dr. Amber Pairis, or in a law office, like Dobrina Dobreva, to be a practical, hard-headed type.
+You’d probably expect someone working in a biologist’s observation outpost (like Dr. Amber Pairis) or in a law office (like Dobrina Dobreva) to be a practical, hard-headed type.

-You might never guess that in their teens, Amber studied art photography and Dobrina trained as a classical violinist, or that they believe their professional success has a lot to do with their arts training.
+You might never guess that in their teens, Amber studied art photography and Dobrina trained as a classical violinist — or that they believe their professional success has much to do with their arts training.

-Their stories suggest that teens looking for a high school that prepares them for college and enriches their lives long after college, may want to consider a high school that specializes in the arts.
+Their stories suggest that teens seeking a high school that prepares them for college and enriches their lives long after may want to consider a high school specializing in the arts.

-But the rewards for attending an arts high school are great.
+The rewards for attending an arts high school are high.

 Among Idyllwild graduates recently surveyed by an independent educational consultant, 91 percent said the school helped them live independently and prepared them for creative thinking.

-The benefits of creative thinking have been recognized for years.
-A 2008 Harvard Business Review story announced that the "Master of Fine Arts is the new MBA" and that in the "new creative economy," even "old-school corporations like GM increasingly value imaginative ‘right-brain’ thinkers."
+Many employers have recognized the value of creative thinking for years.
+A Harvard Business Review story announced that the "Master of Fine Arts is the new MBA" and that in the "new creative economy," even "old-school corporations like GM increasingly value imaginative ‘right-brain’ thinkers."
+NYU Stern even offers a dual MBA/MFA program.

-Three years ago, Dr. Steven Tepper a Vanderbilt University sociologist, wrote that:
+Dr. Steven Tepper a Vanderbilt University sociologist, wrote:

 "Many people see artists as shamans, dreamers, outsiders, and rebels."
 But in fact, "the artist is a builder, an engineer, a research analyst, a human relations expert, a project manager, a communications specialist, and a salesman. . . combined with the imagination of an inventor and the courage of an explorer."

 Tepper’s expectations may seem like a lot to live up to.
 Yet since graduating from Idyllwild in 1992, Amber Pairis has done just that.
-Although studying art photography in high school looks like a roundabout path to a career in conservation biology, she points out that "arts education wakes you up to possibilities for thinking differently about the world and seeing innovative solutions to the challenges ahead."
+Studying art photography in high school might feel like a roundabout path to a career in conservation biology, but she says, "Arts education wakes you up to possibilities for thinking differently about the world and seeing innovative solutions to the challenges ahead."

 Research into endangered species on the most remote Hawaiian Islands made her want to combat climate change, which she does now as director of the Climate Science Alliance-South Coast.
 Working out of San Diego, her area of responsibility stretches from Santa Barbara into Baja.
 "Alliance" refers to the partnership she is building between scientists and artists, which she sees as crucial to spreading public awareness of the need for action.